replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 For embedded clusters, the Admin Console is pre-configured to store backups in the locally-provisioned object store.
 This is sufficient for rollbacks and downgrades, but not a suitable configuration for disaster recovery.
-Embedded cluster installations should visit the "Snapshots" page in the Admin Console and configure a snapshot destination that is external to the cluster.
+Embedded cluster installations should visit the "Snapshots" page in the Admin Console and configure a storage destination that is external to the cluster.

 ## AWS